dori-dev/Profile-Card/README.md

 # Profile Card
-Profile card with html, css and js
+Profile card with HTML, CSS and JavaScript!

 ## Use
 Open index.html with your browser.